-Officer Pavious notes and recommendation Neview notes and reconfinentiation Officer Decision Adult Social Care Residentia I Homes for Older People, closure to visitors (ASCODR 1) Review notes and recommendation This has been reviewed on twenty three occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.
-The latest review on week beginning 25 January 2021 notes that due to tier 4 restrictions and subsequently whole of England lockdown measures further introduced on 05 January 2021; closed window visits to residents within care homes are only permissible at this current time due to rising infection levels and a new more transmissible strain of Covid-19. www.gov.uk/guidance/national-lockdown-stay-at-home Adult Social Care and Health had planned to roll out visitor Covid-19 testing via lateral flow tests (fast-track testing) within care homes, and letters from Derbyshire County Council Adult Social Care and Health had been sent to relatives confirming that development.
+Officer Review notes and recommendation Officer Decision Adult Social Care Residentia I Homes for Older People, closure to visitors (ASCODR 1) This has been reviewed on twenty-two occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.
+The latest review on week beginning 11 January 2021 notes that due to tier 4 restrictions and subsequently whole of England lockdown measures further introduced on 05 January 2021; closed window visits to residents within care homes are only permissible at this current time due to rising infection levels and a new more transmissible strain of Covid-19. www.gov.uk/guidance/national-lockdown-stay-at-home Adult Social Care and Health had planned to roll out visitor Covid-19 testing via lateral flow tests (fast-track testing) within care homes, and letters from Derbyshire County Council Adult Social Care and Health had been sent to relatives confirming that development.
 These plans are now on hold and will re-start once it is safe for indoor contact visiting to take place once more.
-Plans are also being developed to create safe visiting spaces either through the use of floor to ceiling glass or pods.
 The national plans to roll out the Covid-19 vaccination programme are progressing.
-The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 8 February 2021.
+The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 25 January 2021.

-Closure of Older Adults Day Centres and Cessation of service delivery for over 70's in learning disability day Services (ASCODR 2) This has been reviewed on twenty three occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.
+Closure of Older Adults Day Centres and Cessation of service delivery for over 70's in learning disability day Services (ASCODR 2) This has been reviewed on twenty-two occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.

-The latest review on week beginning 25 January 2021 notes that a steering group has continued to develop a plan for the reopening of day centres.
+The latest review on week beginning 11 January 2021 notes that a steering group has continued to develop a plan for the reopening of day centres.
 This review has taken account of the recently published Adult Social Care: COVID Winter Plan 2020-2021.
 The ambition is to open all our Older Adults day services in a phased approach.